General Information About Gastroparesis

 Promotility agents such as TZP-102, a Ghrelin agonist, are promising in the symptomatic relief of gastroparesis.
 Despite a significant decrease in the symptoms severity, researchers did not find any improvement in the rate of gastric emptying.

 Despite this success, Ghrelin agonists are still in clinical trials and more traditional prokinetic agents such as erythromycin are usually used as a first-line therapy.

-Metoclopramide nasal spray or tablets show good efficacy for symptomatic relief of gastroparesis but again this was not associated with an improvement in gastric emptying rate.
+Metoclopramide nasal spray or tablets show good efficacy for symptomatic relief of gastroparesis but, again, this was not associated with an improvement in the gastric emptying rate.